 You are just minutes away from being a sewing machine expert on your machine.
 Just keep reading to learn more!

 Great news!
 You are either new to sewing or you’ve got a new machine.
 Either way, it can be a little intimidating when you start out.
 There are so many buttons, knobs, feet, and stitches to choose from.
 Where do you start?

 Let’s take a look through the things you want to be familiar with before you start to sew.

 Looking for more beginner sewing tips and tricks?
-Then check out our complete list of sewing videos!
+Then check out our complete list of sewing FAQs!
 They cover everything from how to use a sewing machine to sewing with different types of fabric.
-23 Beginner Sewing Videos and Learn to Sew Tutorials

 The Standard Presser Foot